 When your contacts have agreed to write you a recommendation letter, please provide them with the instructions below.
 It is your responsibility to contact your references, provide them with the instructions, follow up with them, and make sure that they submit your recommendation letters by the deadline.

 The FLAS Fellowship recommendation letter should be 1-2 pages in length and should be written by a teacher, advisor, or employer who can comment on the applicant's academic potential.
 One letter should come from a language instructor.
 Additional letters do not need to directly comment on the applicant's language skills.
-Rather, they should be broad evaluations of the applicant's academic performance, motivation, potential, and interest in foreign language and global studies.
-All recommendation letters must be submitted using the FLAS Recommendations Letter Link (coming soon) by the submission deadline.
+Rather, the writer should describe the applicant's academic performance, motivation, potential, and interest in foreign language and global studies.
+All recommendation letters must be submitted using the FLAS Recommendation Letter Submission Link.